petercossey/guest-order-customer-check/README.md

 The downside is that any order placed as a guest (even for customers who have a registered email address) cannot be included on the customers account pages due to security reasons.

 ## Solution

+> **Code Samples Disclaimer**
+>
+> This document may include code samples for demonstration and illustration purposes.
+BigCommerce provides these samples without guarantee or warranty.
+It is the responsibility of Client, or an agency contracted by Client, to ensure any custom code functions as expected.

 Create a webhook for the scope store/order/created and use a serverless function or custom middleware to receive the webhook event and update the order if meets the following criteria:
 - Order is a guest order, i.e. "customer_id" = 0
 - A customer already exists with an email address matching the email on the order billing address, i.e. "billing_address.email"